Adwai-T/Notes/Java/Spring.md

 ## Container Configuration With Java

 We in modern Spring application prefer to use pure java to configure our Spring application.
 In this third and final method will not use XML.

+### @ComponentScan

+Configures which packages to scan for classes with annotation configuration.

+We can specify the base package names directly with one of the `basePackages` or value arguments where value is an alias for `basePackages`.
+We can also specify `basePackageClasses` which point to the classes in the base package.
+Both are arrays and can have multiple packages and classes respectively.

+Also multiple `@ComponentScan` can be annotated on the same class as Spring leverages Java8's repeating annotation feature.
+Thus we can have both `basePackageClasses` and `basePackages` on the same class.

+Alternately we can also use `@ComponentScans({...})` to specify multiple `@ComponentScan` inside.

 Instead of using `ClassPathXmlApplicationContext` we will be using `AnnotationConfigApplicaionContext`.